inet256/inet256/README.md

 Its `Swarm` abstraction provides transports for INET256 networks.
 The library also provides discovery services, and methods for serializing and creating INET256 addresses.
-Notably, the discovey services and NAT management provide a way for users to link all their devices to INET256 without touching a VPS or DNS entry, or forwarding a port.
+Notably, the discovery services and NAT management provide a way for users to link all their devices to INET256 without touching a VPS or DNS entry, or forwarding a port.
 It models friend-to-friend communication, and unreliable messages well, making it better suited for overlay networks than, for example: libp2p, which is more suited for public networks, with reliable communication.

 ## Tooling (Help From Above)